All Products

 Document Center

-According to the route priority, when two VBRs in the same region are connected to an Enterprise Edition transit router (Enterprise Edition) and advertise routes with the same destination CIDR block to the transit router, they form rqual-cost multi-path routing (ECMP) if the attributes are identical.
-Traffic from VPCs to data center will be transmitted through both VBR instances.
+According to the principles of transit router route priority, if two VBR instances in the same region are connected to an Enterprise Edition transit router and advertise routes to the same destination CIDR block with identical route attributes, the VBRs form an ECMP (equal-cost multipath routing) link.
+As a result, traffic from the VPC to the data center is distributed across both VBR instances.

 Note